Connect Raspberry Pi to Azure IoT Hub (Node.js)

 Set up Raspberry Pi

-Prepare the microSD card for installation of the Raspbian image.
+Prepare the microSD card for installation of the Raspberry Pi OS image.

 b.
-Extract the Raspbian image to a folder on your computer.
+Extract the Raspberry Pi OS with desktop image to a folder on your computer.

 b.
-Run Etcher and select the Raspbian image that you extracted in step 1.
+Run Etcher and select the Raspberry Pi OS with desktop image that you extracted in step 1.

 c.
 Select the microSD card drive.
 Etcher may have already selected the correct drive.

 d.
-Click Flash to install Raspbian to the microSD card.
+Click Flash to install Raspberry Pi OS with desktop to the microSD card.

 e.
 Remove the microSD card from your computer when installation is complete.
 It's safe to remove the microSD card directly because Etcher automatically ejects or unmounts the microSD card upon completion.